-In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") and related SEC rules, stockholders are being given the opportunity to vote at the Annual Meeting on this advisory resolution regarding the compensation of our Named Executive Officers (commonly referred to as "say-on-pay").
-As discussed in "Executive Compensation-Compensation Overview," the Compensation Committee's compensation objectives are to: attract and retain highly qualified individuals with a demonstrated record of achievement; reward past performance; provide incentives for future performance; and align the interests of the Named Executive Officers with the interests of the stockholders.
-To do this, we currently offer a competitive total compensation package.
-For further details regarding compensation practices that our board believes reflect responsible compensation and governance practices and promote the interests of our stockholders, see "Proposal 3-Approval of the Amendment and Restatement of the Streamline Health Solutions, Inc. 2013 Stock Incentive Plan-'Best Practices' Integrated Into Our Equity Compensation

-Program and the Restated 2013 Plan."
-The Compensation Committee has determined that the compensation structure for our Named Executive Officers is effective and appropriate.
+In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") and related SEC rules, stockholders are being given the opportunity to vote at the Annual Meeting on this advisory resolution regarding the compensation of our named executive officers (commonly referred to as "say-on-pay").
+As discussed in "Compensation Discussion and Analysis-Overview of Streamline's Executive Compensation," the Compensation Committee's compensation objectives are to motivate executive officers to deliver superior short-term performance by providing conservative, but competitive, base salaries and cash bonus opportunities; align the interests of our executive officers with the long-term interests of the company's stockholders through the grant of equity incentive awards; and provide an overall compensation package that is conservative, but competitive and, therefore, promotes executive recruitment and retention.
+The Compensation Committee has determined that the compensation structure for our named executive officers is effective and appropriate.